Teut2711/multi-shell-executor/README.md

 ### Steps to Apply Configuration

-1. Open `settings.json` in your editor.
+1. Create or open `.vscode/terminalConfig.json` in your workspace.
-2. Add or modify the `multi-shell-executer.config` section.
+2. Add your terminal configurations as shown in the example above.
 3. Save the file.
 4. Restart VS Code to apply the changes.